kyy3000/personality-trait-identification/README.md

 This folder contains code and files that were used in various phases of the project but are not mandatory to run the final program.

 **Personality Recognizer v1.03**\
-Files and instructions to Personality Recognizer v1.03 -program can be found at:
+Files and instructions for Personality Recognizer v1.03 -program can be found at:
 [Personality Recognizer v1.03](http://farm2.user.srcf.net/research/personality/recognizer.html)